Értékpapírjog, Bank- és hiteljog, Tőkepiac

 4.1 Specific Disclosure Laws or Regulations

 General legislation applies to securitisation transactions and SPEs.
 The Civil Code regulates the transfer of receivables, other claims and assets, and the rules on assignment also apply to the transfer of receivables in the course of securitisation.
-Purchasing receivables may qualify as a financial service, and in this
+Purchasing receivables may qualify as a financial service, and in this case the Credit Institutions Act covers licensing and any other regulatory aspects of the transaction.
+The Capital Market Act applies to the issuance of securities.

 The Capital Market Act distinguishes between public and private offerings.
 The rules for private offerings are applicable in a limited number of cases – eg, if the security is only offered to qualified investors, or if the security is offered to fewer than 150 investors in a Member State of the European Union.
 In all other cases, the rules for public offerings apply.